Penn State cancels Proud Boys founder's speech, citing the threat of violence

 A student-run panel approved the campus event

-The University Park Allocation Committee, the student-led group that considers requests to use student-derived funds for events, had approved the event at the request of the conservative student group Uncensored America.
+The University Park Allocation Committee, the student-led group that considers requests to use student-derived funds for events, had approved the event.
 The committee says its policies require it to observe "viewpoint neutrality," to ensure a range of views is heard on campus.

 The panel approved spending $7,522.43 derived from student fees for the event, including airfare for McInnes and Stein and a combined $6,500 in honorarium payments.